Dan Watchurst

-Dan Watchurst (born 15 March 1990, Bristol) is a former Welsh rugby union player for Newport RFC and the Newport Gwent Dragons.
+Dan Watchurst (born 15 March 1990) is a Welsh former rugby union player for Newport RFC and the Newport Gwent Dragons.
 He captained the Wales under-20 national team.

+Professional career

 A prop forward, Watchurst previously played for Ebbw Vale RFC, Bedwas RFC, Pontypool RFC and the Newport Gwent Dragons Under-20 regional team.
 He made his debut for the Newport Gwent Dragons senior team versus Sale Sharks on 6 November 2009.

+Watchurst was selected for the 2009 Six Nations Under 20s Championship, but missed the 2009 IRB Junior World Championship due to injury.

-On 22 December 2009, he was named in the Wales Under 20 Squad for the 2010 Under-20 Six Nations tournament.
-On 1 February 2010, Watchurst was named as captain for the first two matches of the tournament.
+On 22 December 2009, he was named in the Wales Under 20 Squad for the 2010 Under-20 Six Nations tournament On 1 February 2010, Watchurst was named as captain for the first two matches of the tournament.

 In May 2010, he was named as Wales Under-20 captain for the Junior World Cup in Argentina in June 2010.
+During the tournament, Watchurst suffered an injury which ruled him out of the beginning of the 2010–11 Celtic League.
+Watchurst returned to play for Newport RFC, but aggravated his injury on his first match back, against Worcester Warriors.

+Watchurst broke his leg while playing for Newport RFC in December 2011.

-Watchurst retired from rugby at the end of the 2012–13 season due to recurring injury.
+Watchurst returned from injury to play twice for Cross Keys RFC, but ultimately retired from rugby at the end of the 2012–13 season, having failed to fully recover.